So what's all this hype about air conditioning being complicated?

 Air conditioning is a rather simple process based on some really simple principles of physics.
 Here I will describe those principles to you and give you an understanding of the magic so that you can do battle with those who wish to claim that you need to understand vudu in order to service an air conditioning system.

 To begin with try a simple experiment.
 Wet your finger and blow on it.
 Feel cool?
 That is the basic principle of air conditioning.
 Evaporation.
 There is no magic here.
 Just physics.
-For anyone on diet plans or practicing weight loss, it's the same as working out.
 Our bodies sweat to cool us down.
 When that sweat dries we may even feel cooler.
 And air conditioning is even more effective when we have less body weight on us

 Now, an imaginary experiment is in order.
 We will take a tank of liquid Freon.
 You used to be able to buy it at a reasonable cost but the powers that be have decided that it is bad stuff that is destroying the ozone layer and causing catastrophic things to happen down here on the earth.
 Very controversial subject - I am not going to get into that here.
 Let's suffice it to say that there are still two diametrically opposed views as to the damage that Freon is doing.
 It will all sort out in the end.